 Users can exercise these rights through forms called Data Subject Access Requests (DSAR).
 If a user submits a DSAR, you have only 30 days to respond and take the requested action in order to be compliant with the GDPR.

-Complying with this requirement of the GDPR can be a major headache if your user data is not well organized.
-Companies that neglect to use CRM software will often find that their data is strewn about in different systems, storage, and files – making easy recovery a nightmare, and data loss a dangerous possibility.
+Complying with this requirement of the GDPR can be a major headache if you don't have a single source of truth.
+Companies that neglect to use CRM software will often find that their data is strewn about in different systems, storage, and files – and used by different departments – making universal changed a nightmare, and privacy violations a real possibility.

 This is when it comes in handy to have that users’ data easily accessible in a CRM system.